-- · Testing your changes - Updating the user documentation (if applicable) - Supporting issues and questions related to your changes in the near-term
+- · Testing your changes - Updating the user documentation (if applicable) - · Supporting issues and questions related to your changes

-11.3 Coding conventions
+13.2.1 Coding conventions

-The HEMCO codebase dates back several decades and includes contributions from many people and multiple organizations.
+The HEMCO codebase dates back several years and includes contributions from many people and multiple organizations.
 Therefore, some inconsistent conventions are inevitable, but we ask that you do your best to be consistent with nearby code.